 Etihad Airways turned a net profit for the first time in its eight year history, reporting 2011 net earnings of $14 million and an operating profit of $137 million on a strong increase in sales.
 CEO James Hogan says the airline has reached a new phase of its development, a period of being established as a self-sustainable business following the initial startup phase, the putting in place of processes and strategies and acquiring a major aircraft fleet.
 The strategy was about “organic ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Etihad Airways Turns First Net Profit On Cusp Of Next Development Phase".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Etihad Airways Turns First Net Profit On Cusp Of Next Development Phase".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.